Advertisement

 Go With the Glow

-“We can’t predict when they are going to occur or long they will last,” research biologist Michael Latz told the Los Angeles Times last year.
+“We can’t predict when they are going to occur or long they will last,” research biologist Michael Latz told the Los Angeles Times.
 “We know that they have been going on for a while.
 There’s been sampling and monitoring of these red tide events since 1900.
-Since then, there’s been at least a couple of dozen major events.
-This one was pretty spectacular.”
+Since then, there’s been at least a couple of dozen major events.”

 Here a few tips to help your chances of witnessing bioluminescence: